 The Postal Inspection Service will expand its use of criminal intelligence from a variety of sources and expand partnerships to maximize the impact of its investigations.
 The Postal Inspection Service will further develop our connections within the financial industry to identify new trends, inform investigative techniques and data needs, develop criminal intelligence, and disrupt illicit money movement, including money mule activity.

-The Postal Inspection Service will build upon its long running relationships with the financial industry to accomplish this including through the National Cyber Forensic Training Alliance and its own Financial Industry Mail Security Initiative where the Postal Inspection Service, law enforcement partners, and the financial industry come together to share the latest financial crime trends, criminal intelligence, and mitigation strategies.
+To accomplish this, the Postal Inspection Service will build upon its long-running relationships with its financial industry partners, such as the National Cyber Forensic Training Alliance, as well as its own Financial Industry Mail Security Initiative, where the Postal Inspection Service, law enforcement partners, and the financial industry come together to share the latest financial crime trends, criminal intelligence, and mitigation strategies.

-The Postal Inspection Service will similarly collaborate with our federal, state, and local law enforcement partners, including the Department of Justice (DOJ), the U.S. Postal Service Office of the Inspector General, the U.S. Secret Service, and the Federal Bureau of Investigation, the Financial Crimes Enforcement Network, among others to identify new and emerging trends, share criminal intelligence, develop investigations, and identify collusive postal employees.
-These partnerships will act as a force multiplier in tackling mail theft and the disruption of associated criminal activity.
+The Postal Inspection Service will similarly collaborate with our federal, state, and local law enforcement partners, including the Department of Justice (DOJ), the U.S. Postal Service Office of Inspector General, the U.S. Secret Service, Federal Bureau of Investigation, and the Financial Crimes Enforcement Network, among others, to identify new and emerging trends, share criminal intelligence, develop investigations, and identify collusive postal employees.
+These partnerships will act as a force multiplier in tackling mail theft and disrupting associated criminal activity.

-ADVANCE INTELLIGENCE LED INVESTIGATIONS
+ADVANCE INTELLIGENCE-LED INVESTIGATIONS

-The Postal Inspection Service will also expand its partnerships to the technology sector and seek increased collaboration and sharing of criminal intelligence and trends with technology companies, including, social media and messaging companies, online marketplaces, Fintech companies, among others to inform those technology companies on the misuse of their platforms, to inform business decisions made by those technology companies involving the disruption of illegal conduct on their platforms, and to overall reduce mail theft related criminal activity.
+The Postal Inspection Service will also expand its partnerships to the technology sector and seek to increase the sharing of criminal intelligence and emerging trends with technology companies.
+These proposed partnerships would include collaboration with social media companies, online marketplaces and fintech companies, among others, to notify those technology companies on the misuse of their platforms, to inform business decisions made by those technology companies involving the disruption of illegal conduct on their platforms, and to reduce overall mail theft-related criminal activity.

-2.2 COORDINATE WITH THE DEPARTMENT OF JUSTICE ON THE PROSECUTION OF CRIMINAL ENTERPRISES pertinent to mail theft and associated financial and violent crimes.
+2.2 COORDINATE WITH THE DEPARTMENT OF JUSTICE ON THE PROSECUTION OF CRIMINAL ENTERPRISES including federal statutes pertinent to mail theft and associated financial and violent crimes.
 The Postal Inspection Service will engage with DOJ at all levels and share emerging trends on criminal enterprises, criminal intelligence, and knowledge through training of DOJ personnel.
-The Postal Inspection Service will collaborate with DOJ to target and prioritize investigations of criminal organizations, especially those that commit gun violence and other violent acts against letter carriers, in alignment with DOJ's FY2022-FY2026 Strategic Plan.
-The Postal Inspection Service will also employ Special United States Attorneys in a strategic manner to complement DOJ's prosecutorial resources, ensuring dedicated attention to postal crimes, including mail theft and violent crimes perpetrated against Postal Service employees.
+The Postal Inspection Service will collaborate with DOJ to target and prioritize investigations of criminal organizations, especially those that commit qun violence and other violent acts against letter carriers, in alignment with DOJ's FY 2022-FY 2026 Strategic Plan.
+The Postal Inspection Service will also employ special assistant United States attorneys in a strategic manner to complement DOJ's prosecutorial resources, ensuring dedicated attention to postal crimes, including mail theft and violent crimes perpetrated against Postal Service employees.

-The Department of Justice, as the federal prosecutor, is an essential partner in the Postal Inspection Service's enforcement of federal law, including federal statutes
+The Department of Justice (DOJ), as the federal prosecutor, is an essential partner in the Postal Inspection Service's enforcement of federal law,

-2.3 DEPLOY AND UTILIZE PERSONNEL STRATEGICALLY TO ADVANCE AND SUPPORT INTELLIGENCE LED INVESTIGATIONS
+2.3 DEPLOY AND UTILIZE PERSONNEL STRATEGICALLY TO ADVANCE AND SUPPORT INTELLIGENCE-LED INVESTIGATIONS

-To meet the demands caused by the significant increase in mail theft and violent crime against Postal Service employees, the Postal Inspection Service will reorient to the way it approaches both problems with our personnel resources.
-We will ensure resources are strategically assigned including temporarily surging personnel to high Postal crime areas, deploying specially trained Violent Crime Specialists to critical incidents, employing financial crime task force officers, and placing personnel on task forces such as the Federal Bureau of Investigation's Violent Crimes Task Forces.
+To meet the demands caused by the rise in mail theft and violent crime against Postal Service employees, the Postal Inspection Service will reorient the way it approaches both problems with our personnel resources.
+We will ensure resources are strategically assigned, including temporarily surging personnel to high postal crime areas, deploying specially trained violent crime specialists to critical incidents, employing financial crime task force officers, and placing personnel on task forces, such as the Federal Bureau of Investigation's Violent Crimes Task Forces.
 These personnel allocations will expedite intelligence sharing, advance investigations, and leverage partnerships to bring additional resources to bear on these issues.